 By Mike DuBose

 As we age, time seems to fly.
-I began seriously planning retirement in 1999.
+I began seriously planning for retirement in 1999.
 At age 69, after decades of creating, growing, and managing companies, I’m suddenly here!

 Retirement brings many changes and demands, some of which I anticipated.
 Others were unexpected.
 Based on my experiences, research, and advice from retirement experts, I encourage those who are approaching (or are already in) retirement to consider these tips:

 Ease into your new life: Leaving full-time employment is a huge psychological adjustment.
 Individuals who retire too early or abruptly may experience depression, anxiety, boredom, irritability, and feelings of isolation—and since mental and emotional stress affect health, this can lead to serious problems and even disease.
 Unfortunately, many people don’t plan before retiring.
-According to the Federal Reserve Board, 1/3 of retirees return to the workforce due to lack of psychological and/or financial preparation.
+According to the Federal Reserve Board, 1/3 of retirees return to the workforce due to a lack of psychological and/or financial preparation.

 Even though I had carefully planned for the event, when I finally retired, it felt like falling into a void.
 Gone were the frequent employee e-mails, strategic planning discussions, and problem-solving sessions with company leaders.
 While I removed much time-consuming stress by selling my businesses and retiring, I lost many outlets for daily communication and socialization.